Paris Maison de la Bretagne Cultural Centre

 This centre is located in the 15th Arrondissement in the Montparnasse area close to the Tour Montparnasse Tower, and you will find that this museum, cultural and exhibition centre along with the tourist information section is open on a Monday through to a Friday from 9:30am to 6pm.

-It is also close to many other museums in Paris such as the Musee du Montparnasse, the Musee Bourdelle along with the Gare Montparnasse train station that has a garden above it called the Jardin Atlantique with museums such as the Musee Jean Moulin who was a French Resistance fighter during World War II.
+It is also close to many other Paris museums such as the Musee du Montparnasse, the Musee Bourdelle along with the Gare Montparnasse train station that has a garden above it called the Jardin Atlantique with museums such as the Musee Jean Moulin who was a French Resistance fighter during World War II.

 Inside the Maison de la Bretagne